aaronpkelly/aaronpkelly.github.io/posts/containers_runningGUIApps.md

 It is possible to run Chrome in a container!

-My original inspiration comes from Jess's blog here: https://blog.jessfraz.com/post/docker-containers-on-the-desktop/ Which uses to a Dockerfile here: https://github.com/jessfraz/dockerfiles/blob/master/chrome/stable/Dockerfile
+My original inspiration comes from Jess's blog here: https://blog.jessfraz.com/post/docker-containers-on-the-desktop/

+Which uses to a Dockerfile here: https://github.com/jessfraz/dockerfiles/blob/master/chrome/stable/Dockerfile

-Here's the command that works for me, it's very much a cut-down docker run command when I just want the basic browser:
+Here's the command that I personally run, it's very much a bare-bones command when give me just a basic browser:

 ```
 docker run \